Browse Curriculum

 • English III

 English III at Millbrook refreshes students’ skills in reading, writing, vocabulary, and grammar and prepares them for the rigors of the English curriculum.
-Students begin the year writing reflective and creative pieces and, as the year unfolds, begin to hone their analytical abilities through close textual readings and evidence-based writing.
-In the classroom, the emphasis is on developing the IIIrd form English student’s role as participant, resource, and self-advocate.
-Recent texts include The Catcher in the Rye, The Glass Castle, Antigone, Oedipus Rex, Macbeth, and The Things They Carried.
+Students work on writing reflective and creative pieces and, as their voices develop, begin to hone their analytical abilities through close textual readings and evidence-based writing.
+In the classroom, the emphasis is on developing the IIIrd form English student’s role as an active participant, peer editor, and self-advocate.
+Texts include The Fire Next Time, Antigone, Oedipus Rex, Frankenstein, Ru, and selected short stories.
 The class is supplemented with in-house grammar and vocabulary that is derived from texts.

 • English IV

 English IV introduces students to the major genres in literature: the novel, short story, poetry, and drama.
 Students also develop the vocabulary and the capacity for critical thinking and expression necessary to study each genre effectively.
 Central to both enterprises is an exploration of global literature, which includes a wide variety of classic and contemporary works.
-Students engage the literature actively through both analytical and creative writing.
-The course includes major works from authors Frank Kafka, Gabriel Garcia Marquez, Roberto Bolaño, Isabel Allende, Edwidge Danticat, William Shakespeare, and others.
-In addition, the class is supplemented with in-house grammar and vocabulary that is derived from texts.
+The course includes major works from authors including Trevor Noah, August Wilson, Patricia Smith, Adania Shibli, Marjane Satrapi, Yaa Gyasi, Laura Esquivel, Homer translated by Emily Wilson, and others.
+Students engage with the literature actively through both analytical and creative writing.
+In addition, the class is supplemented with in-house grammar and vocabulary that is derived from the texts.

 • English IV - Honors

-Like English IV, English IVH introduces students to the major genres in literature, but at a more ambitious pace.
-We cover short stories, the novel, poetry, and drama.
+English IV Honors introduces students to the major genres in literature, but at a more ambitious pace.
+The course covers short stories, the novel, poetry, and drama.
 Students also develop the vocabulary and the capacity for critical thinking and expression necessary to study each genre effectively.
-Central to both enterprises is the use of X.J.
-Kennedy’s Literature, which offers a wide variety of classic and contemporary works.
-Major works include The Importance of Being Earnest, Othello, Frankenstein, and John Irving’s A Prayer for Owen Meany.
-Students are expected to engage the literature actively through analytical and creative writing, and classmates study the creative work of their peers along with that of published writers.
-In addition, the class uses Vocabulary Energizers, Book II throughout the year, which we supplement with an in-house grammar program based on this vocabulary text.
+Texts include works by Trevor Noah, Jericho Brown, August Wilson, Yaa Gyasi, Judith Butler, Adania Shibli, Ilya Kaminsky, Roberto Bolaño, Homer translated by Emily Wilson, and others.
+Students are expected to engage with the literature actively through analytical and creative writing and produce a significant portfolio that showcases their writing skills.
+In addition, the class uses an in-house grammar and vocabulary program.
+Admission to English IV Honors is by invitation of the department.

 • English V